When you’re a teenager it’s easy to be led astray. What’s hard is getting out of a bad situation.

 “Not since I started my shift at seven this morning.”
 She looked at Pete.
 “If you’d like some coffee while you wait, the cafeteria is open on the first floor.
 Just follow the signs.”

 “Thanks.
 That sounds like a good idea.
 I’m so confused.
-I don’ know what could of happened to her.”
+I don’ know what could’a happen to her.”

 The nurse walked away and Pete left the ICU.
 He took the elevator to the first floor and left the hospital.
 He figured that if Doris survived she probably wouldn’t remember what happened.